 The Village of Summit, with a population of 4,695 (as of January 1, 2012), is working to maintain it’s rural, lake country character while continuing to grow.
 As the municipality evolved from a Town to a Village in 2010, there have been a number of challenges in determining directions that residents want the Village to take.

-For more info on conducting a Public Opinion Survey with your community, contact our office.
+For more info on conducting a Public Opinion Survey with your community, contact our office 262-548-7781.

-The Village of Sussex is a growing community in Waukesha County.
-UW-Extension has been involved in educational programs since 2002.
-Efforts have been focused primarily on community-building initiatives at Stonegate and Bristol Court Apartments, two low-to-moderate income apartment complexes.
-Success is attributed to an on-going educational effort and a strong partnership between Stonegate and Bristol Court Apartment management and residents, Waukesha County Sherriff’s Department, Village of Sussex Police Services, the Village of Sussex, and Waukesha County UW-Extension.
+To address issues and opportunities related to the community’s growth, Extension Waukesha County provided community development educational programs in the Village of Sussex from 2002 through 2017.
+Efforts were focused primarily on community-building initiatives at Stonegate and Bristol Court Apartments, two low-to-moderate income apartment complexes.
+Project success is attributed to a continuous educational effort and a strong partnership between Stonegate and Bristol Court Apartment management and residents, Waukesha County Sherriff’s Department, Village of Sussex Police Services, the Village of Sussex, and Extension Waukesha County.

-Since 2014 efforts have also included the Sussex area apartment managers.
-Each year a meeting was held for apartment managers to establish an on-going line of communication among apartment managers in Sussex, give apartment managers an opportunity to discuss common problems and issues with the Police and Fire Chief, and provide an opportunity to learn about updated community ordinances and fire codes.
-Managers shared that they value this opportunity to meet.
-This meeting is co-facilitated by UW-Extension Waukesha County and Waukesha County Sherriff’s Department Village of Sussex Police Services.
+In 2014 through 2016, educational programming efforts also focused on the Sussex area apartment managers.
+Meetings were held each year for apartment managers co-facilitated by Extension Waukesha County and Waukesha County Sherriff’s Department Village of Sussex Police Services.
+The goal was to establish an on-going line of communication among apartment managers in Sussex, give apartment managers an opportunity to discuss common problems and issues with the Police and Fire Chief.
+Managers also learned about updated community ordinances and fire codes.
+Managers shared that they valued this opportunity to meet.

-For more information on UW-Extension's work in the Village of Sussex, contact Ann Wied at (262) 548-7788 or email@example.com.
+For more information on Extension's work in the Village of Sussex, contact Ann Wied at 262-548-7788 or email@example.com.